- Documentation

 - Passwords — Passwords are stored with a

 one-way MD5 hash (without salt).
-This makes them almost impossible
+This makes them impossible to

 - User Removal – Users can be removed by